Training BatchNorm and Only BatchNorm: On the Expressive Power of Random Features in CNNs: Introduction

 \section{Introduction}

+Throughout the literature on deep learning, a wide variety of techniques rely on learning affine transformations of features---multiplying each feature by a learned coefficient $\gamma$ and adding a learned bias $\beta$.
+This includes everything from multi-task learning \citep{k2018} to style transfer and generation \citep[e.g.,][]{dumoulin2016learned,huang2017arbitrary, karras2019style}.
+One of the most common examples of these affine parameters are in feature normalization techniques like BatchNorm \citep{ioffebatchnorm}.
+Considering their practical importance and their presence in nearly all modern neural networks, we know relatively little about the role and expressive power of affine parameters used to transform features in this way.

-Batch normalization (\batchnorm{}) is nearly ubiquitous in deep convolutional neural networks (CNNs) for computer vision \citep{ioffebatchnorm}.
+To gain insight into this question, we focus on the $\gamma$ and $\beta$ parameters in BatchNorm.
+BatchNorm is nearly ubiquitous in deep convolutional neural networks (CNNs) for computer vision, meaning these affine parameters are present by default in numerous models that researchers and practitioners train every day.
 Computing \batchnorm{} proceeds in two steps during training (see Appendix \ref{app:batchnorm} for full details).
 First, each pre-activation \footnote{\citet{he2016identity} find better accuracy when using \batchnorm{} before activation rather than after in ResNets.} is normalized according to the mean and standard deviation across the mini-batch.
 These normalized pre-activations are then scaled and shifted by a trainable per-feature coefficient $\gamma$ and bias $\beta$.

-In the time since \batchnorm{} was first proposed, the research community has sought to understand \emph{why} it makes it possible to train deeper networks and leads to benefits like faster convergence.
-This work typically centers on the normalization aspect of \batchnorm{}, explicitly eliding $\gamma$ or $\beta$ or treating \batchnorm{} as a black box without particular consideration for these parameters \citep[e.g.,][]{santurkar_batchnorm_2018, bjorck_understand_batchnorm_2018, yang2018a, luo2018towards}.

-In this paper, we focus our attention specifically on the role and expressive power of $\gamma$ and $\beta$. \batchnorm{} is commonplace in modern deep learning, meaning these parameters are present by default in numerous models that researchers and practitioners train every day.
-Although \citet{ioffebatchnorm} motivate $\gamma$ and $\beta$ as ``restor[ing] the representation power of the network'' after normalization, we understand little about what purpose this post-normalization shifting and scaling actually serves in practice (if any), what role it takes on in the learned representation, and the expressive power of trainable parameters placed in this unusual position in the network.

-One fact we do know about $\gamma$ and $\beta$ is that their presence has a meaningful effect on the performance of ResNets, improving accuracy by 0.5\% to 2\% on CIFAR-10 and 2\% on ImageNet (Figure \ref{fig:affine-in-all}).
+One fact we do know about $\gamma$ and $\beta$ in BatchNorm is that their presence has a meaningful effect on the performance of ResNets, improving accuracy by 0.5\% to 2\% on CIFAR-10 \citep{krizhevsky2009learning} and 2\% on ImageNet \citep{deng2009imagenet} (Figure \ref{fig:affine-in-all}).
 These improvements are large enough that, were $\gamma$ and $\beta$ proposed as a new technique, it would likely see wide adoption.
 However, they are small enough that it is difficult to isolate the specific role $\gamma$ and $\beta$ play in these improvements.
-To investigate this question, we therefore modify the training regime to place greater importance on $\gamma$ and $\beta$ and contrast their role with that of other parameters.